Little Moons Lace Wrap

 Designed for Purl Soho by Jake Canton.

 - 4 skeins of Purl Soho’s Burnish, 100% rayon from bamboo.
-Each skein is 339 yards; approximately 1,242 yards required.
+Each skein is 339 yards/ 100 grams; approximately 1,242 yards required.
 We used Gray Willow.
+(NOTE: We no longer offer Burnish, but choose from one of our other fingering weight yarns.)

 22 stitches and 34 rows = 4 inches in stitch pattern